 The Lord Roberts Hotel restaurant is a no-frills home away from home for locals and travellers alike.
 It serves reliable, elevated pub fare in a good old-fashioned welcoming atmosphere.
-The Sydney rooftop bar is the perfect place to get together with friends, chasing Wagyu Beef cheeseburgers with pints of ice cold draft beer.
+The Sydney rooftop bar is the perfect place to get together with friends, chasing Wagyu Beef cheeseburgers with pints of ice-cold draft beer.

 Address:64 Stanley St, Darlinghurst NSW 2010

 Sydney’s Metropolitan Hotel has a rich history going all the way back to 1834, and now that it’s undergone a few necessary makeovers it refers to itself as the “newest old pub”.
 Enjoy tasty modern bistro fare on the rooftop bar while sipping cocktails and gazing into the city.

 Address: 1 Bridge St, Sydney CBD NSW 2000